 - Inefficient- You’ll burn more energy while hiking with a heavier pack.

 What is an Internal Frame Backpack?

 This design improves the backpack’s suspension system.
-The suspension system helps the pack transfer weight from the pack to your hips and shoulders.
+The suspension system helps distribute the weight from the pack to your hips and shoulders.
+This allows you to carry more weight more comfortably and safely.
 It also allows the pack to move with you as you hike.
 For example, if you bend at the waist and arch your back, the pack will flex with your back.
 The suspension system also helps to absorb shocks as you step.

 Internal framed backpacks hold the load close to your body and relatively low.
 This improves stability by maintaining your center of gravity near its natural position.